periode/thesis/notes.md

 the distance calculation in the interpreting step of programming language compilation to resolve a variable (i.e. scoping) and the fact that one uses shorter variable names based on inner scope, is such example of a connection between literary and architecture

+minimalism is not the same thing as simplicity and clarity

 ## to read

 - chap 2 of sicp